 What are the program dates?

 Ten weeks beginning the day after Memorial Day.
-May 28 to August 2 in 2013.
+May 27 through August 1 in 2014.

 How much will I be paid?

 You will receive a $5,500 stipend plus free housing in dormitory suites at The George Washington University.
 A relocation allowance may be requested.